unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 When you start a new project, you need to choose the target language (the mother tongue language *into which* you will be translating).

-1. Choose your target language (the one you will be translating to):
+1. Find your target language (the one you will be translating to):

     *	Swipe up (place a finger on the white area and slide up) to find the target language